gmag11/EnigmaIOT-Blind-Controller/README.md

 Using a Gateway loaded with [EnigmaIOTGatewayMQTT](https://github.com/gmag11/EnigmaIOT/tree/master/examples/EnigmaIOTGatewayMQTT) example it uses MQTT as interface to send messages and receive commands.
 Besides standard EnigmaIOT messages and commands this firmware implements these custom ones.

+EnigmaIOT network and specific parameters are configured during first start up using WiFi portal on device.
+Connect to EnigmaIOTNodexxxxxxx AP and open a web browser on http://192.168.4.1.

 ## Messages

 #### Button actions